Quantile Vector Autoregression without Crossing: Asymptotic Theory

 and $\epsilon_{it}(\tau, \mathcal S_1) \coloneqq y_{it} - \xi_t(\tau)^\top \bm{\gamma}_i(\mathcal S_1)$.
 Furthermore, let

 and denote the estimator of the true active coefficient set $\mathcal S_{1i}$ under $\hat \lambda$ by $\hat{\mathcal S}_{1i}(\hat \lambda)$.

-Note that overfitting (i.e., $\mathcal S_1 \supset \mathcal S_{1i}$) only results in a loss of estimation efficiency and is therefore less problematic than underfitting (i.e., $\mathcal S_1 \subset \mathcal S_{1i}$).
+Note that overfitting only results in a loss of estimation efficiency and is therefore less problematic than underfitting.
 To study the behavior of the estimator under underfitted misspecified models, we introduce the following additional assumptions.